 Magnesium sleep aids for kids

 Magnesium is beneficial for children as well as adults.
 Magnesium assists with physical growth and mental development, as well as helping with behaviour problems and poor sleep.
 Always read the label of your magnesium product to see if it is suitable for your child’s age.
 Some will suggest a diluted version for younger children.
-There are also magnesium products formulated specifically for children and babies, like the LITTLE range from The Base Collective.
+There are also magnesium products formulated specifically for children and babies.
 Always remember to do a patch test first.